Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The deformation problem

 For the last part, assume that both $\|\tilde u_i\|_{C^{0}_\delta(\{x_i\})}$ and $|\lambda_i|$ converge to zero.
 According to the local Schauder estimate given\footnote{Proposition 2.10 in \cite{Salm001} only proves this estimate for the asymptotic region of $P$.
-However, its proof is based on the fact that up to some local universal cover, the asymptotic region of $P$ has uniform bounded geometry with respect to $g_{cf}$.
-In our case this is true everywhere away from the singularities.} by Proposition 2.10 in \cite{Salm001}, there exists some constants $C,r>0$, independent of $x_i$ and $\epsilon$, such that
+However, its proof is based on the fact that up to some local universal cover, the asymptotic region of $P$ has uniformly bounded geometry with respect to $g_{cf}$.
+In our case this is true everywhere away from the singularities.} by Proposition 2.10 in \cite{Salm001} and Proposition \ref{prop:appendix:elliptic-regularity}, there exist some constants $C,r>0$, independent of $x_i$ and $\epsilon$, such that

 Except for $\| u_i \chi_i - \tilde{u}_i\|_{C^0_{\delta}(B_{2r}(x_i))}$, all terms on the right hand side converge to zero.
-So we conclude $\| u_i \chi_i - \tilde{u}_i\|_{C^0_{\delta}(B_{2r}(x_i))}$ is bounded below. \\
+So we conclude $\| u_i \chi_i - \tilde{u}_i\|_{C^0_{\delta}(B_{2r}(x_i))}$ is bounded below.

 We can estimate $\tilde{u}_i^f := u_i \chi_i - \tilde{u}_i$ explicitly.
 Indeed, the function $\tilde{u}_i^f$ has no $S^1$-invariant part, and so for each $x \in B_{2r}(x_i)$ there exists a $t_x \in [0,2\pi]$ such that $\tilde{u}_i^f(e^{i t_x} \cdot x) = 0$.
 Using that $\tilde{u}_i$ is $S^1$-invariant, the fundamental theorem of calculus implies